sambuckwild/Spark-SQL-Case-Study/README.md

 2. Propose a question or several questions that may be answered based on your observation of the dataset. ( 0.5 - 1 hr) 3.
    1. Use Spark, Matplotlib, Pandas to carry out your implementation. (rest of the day)
-   2. Meanwhile writing your presentation or docs.
+   2. Meanwhile write your presentation or docs.

 ### Expected Final Result